 Your veterinarian will perform a full examination and run tests to determine if your pet has a urinary tract infection.
 These tests include urinalysis to detect the infection and a urine culture to confirm the infection and identify the infecting bacteria.
 Once the UTI has been diagnosed, your veterinarian will decide on the appropriate course of treatment for your pet.
 If detected early, most UTIs are completely treatable and the dog or cat medications or treatments are easily administered.
 In more serious cases however, surgery or catheterization may be required.

 Most UTIs can be successfully treated with a course of antibiotics that lasts between 7 and 14 days.
-Antibiotics like Cephalexin are the most common treatment for UTIs due to their ability to destroy and inhibit the growth of bacteria.
+Antibiotics for dogs and cats, like Cephalexin or Clavamox, are the most common treatment for UTIs due to their ability to destroy and inhibit the growth of bacteria.
 Some veterinarians recommend a follow-up urine culture after antibiotic treatment is complete to confirm that the infection has been eradicated.